Roger CPA Review + NINJA: 5 Easy Steps to Smash Any CPA Exam in 7 Days

 We know you took killer notes over your Roger lectures … re-write those 😀

-If taking notes just wasn't in the cards this time around and you did the best you could do, then we suggested re-write the NINJA Notes.
+If taking notes just wasn't in the cards this time around, and you did the best you could do, then I suggest that you re-write the NINJA Notes.

-It All Comes Together in a Final Review.
+All Comes Together in a Final Review.
+Watch NINJA CRAM and the Roger CPA Cram.
+Time: 1 Week

-If you're using your Roger Questions in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).
+If you're using your Roger Test Bank in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).

 Start with your weakest topics first and work backward.
 You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini-testlets and really drill down.